jamesgrace/hello-world-extensis-portfolio-server-side-scripting/README.md

 # hello-world-extensis-portfolio-server-side-scripting
 User initiated Extensis Portfolio Server Side Script that outputs a simple configurable "Hello, World!" message to Portfolio's server.log file.

-## Installation
+## Script Installation Procedure :

 #### 1. PORTFOLIO SERVER VERSION
 * Via the Portfolio Administration ( _:8091_ ) Web interface , verify the current version of your Portfolio instance.
-Although the provided Server Side Script should work on earlier Portfolio versions ( _that include the Nashorn JavaScript Engine_ ) , Portfolio version 3.6.3 ( _or greater_ ) is recommended.
+Although the provided Server Side Script should work on earlier Portfolio versions , Portfolio version 3.6.3 ( _or greater_ ) is recommended.

 #### 2. SCRIPTS SUB-FOLDER
 * Windows Server : Via the Windows File Explorer , navigate to the **`C:\Program Files(x86)\Extensis\Portfolio Server\data`** folder and create the **`custom-scripts`** sub-folder ( _if not already present_ ).